bloom-lang/bud/doc/bfs.md

           end
         end

+(**JMH**: This next sounds awkward.
+You *do* take care: by using <= and understanding the atomicity of timesteps in Bloom.
+I think what you mean to say is that Bloom's atomic timestep model makes this easy compared to ... something.)
 Note that we need not take any particular care to ensure that the two inserts into __kvput__ occur together atomically.
 Because both statements use the synchronous collection operator (<=) we know that they will occur together in the same fixpoint computation or not at all.